 There are all types of chemicals around us.
 The sheer volume of chemicals can make it very difficult to determine what one is causing the sensitivities your dog is experiencing.
 Your vet may be able to help you pinpoint what is causing problems.
 One thing you can do is switch to environmentally friendly cleaners and household items.

 It is very common for dogs to be sensitive to the ingredients in a lot of commercial dog foods.
-The reactions can vary a lot and range from skin irritations to itching, watery eyes, swelling, rashes, and more.
+The reactions can vary a lot and range from skin irritations to itching, sensitive skin, watery eyes, swelling, rashes, and more.
 Wheat, corn, and soy are heavily sprayed with products like Round Up.
 If your dog is sensitive to chemicals than they should avoid dog foods that are heavily sprayed.
 Artificial colors and flavors can also cause sensitivities.
 I get irritated that pet food companies say they add coloring to make the food more appealing to the people that are buying it.
 Dogs don’t care about the color of their food and dog parents would do well to avoid any food or treats with unnatural colorings added to them.